ui-arrow-rightui-button-arrowui-caret-downui-exclamationui-play-circle

 Standards

-The nominated vet/vet practice must visit the farm at least annually and see the livestock.
-(Revised)
+The nominated vet/vet practice must visit the farm at least annually and see the livestock to check for signs of disease

 DG.AH.5